eslint/rfcs/designs/2019-worker-threads/README.md

 - Adds `--concurrency` CLI option to specify the number of worker threads.
 Defaults to `1`.
 - Adds `concurrency` constructor option to `ESLint` class to specify the number of worker threads.
 Defaults to `1`.
+- Adds `disallowWorkerThreads` option to plugins.
+Defaults to `false`.
 - Changes the behavior of `ESLint#executeOnFiles(patterns)` method.

 **The step 2 (semver-major):**

-- Changes the default of the `--concurrency` CLI option to `"auto"`.
+- Changes the default of the `--concurrency` CLI option to `auto`.
 - Changes the default of the `concurrency` constructor option to `"auto"`.

-### [STEP 1] New `--concurrency` CLI Option
+### [STEP 1] New `--concurrency` CLI option

 The `--concurrency` has an argument.
-The argument should be a positive integer or `"auto"`.
+The argument should be a positive integer or `auto`.
 Defaults to `1`.

 - If `1` is present, ESLint does linting in the main thread.
 - If another integer is present, ESLint creates this number of worker threads then the worker threads do linting.

 If `auto` is present, ESLint estimates the best value from the number of target files.
-It's the number of target files divided by the constant `128`, but `os.cpus().length` at most.
+It's the number of target files divided by the constant [128](#constants), but `os.cpus().length` at most.

 ```js
 concurrency = Math.min(os.cpus().length, Math.ceil(targetFiles.length / 128))
 ```

-This means that ESLint does linting in the main thread if the number of target files is less than `128` in order to avoid the overhead of multithreading.
+This means that ESLint does linting in the main thread if the number of target files is less than [128](#constants) in order to avoid the overhead of multithreading.
 But ESLint does linting with using worker threads automatically if target files are many.

 If `--concurrency` option is present along with the following options, ESLint throws a fatal error.